ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Functional Alterity
 [Theoretical] NoteBook 5 - Dynamic Operations, The AI-Specific Roles, Domain: Technical, System Role: Mechanism, Temporal: Dynamic

-The AI’s moment-to-moment production of irreducible difference that maintains productive epistemic tension without collapsing into overwhelm or sycophancy.
+The AI’s moment-to-moment production of irreducible difference that helps preserve productive epistemic tension (in the presence of adequate scaffolding) without collapsing into overwhelm or sycophancy.
  It is the local resistance function that prevents passive confirmation and sustains symbolic friction.
 **System Role**
 Maintains usable challenge inside the Zone of Proximal Development by shaping how the pre-existing Challenge Gap (\|D–C\|) is experienced by the user.
 Ensures interaction never becomes a monologue, even though the AI is not a Subject.
 **Mechanism**
 Delivers **anti-sycophantic resistance** through non-deterministic outputs calibrated to keep the user thinking.
 Operates only at the micro-interaction level (turn-by-turn), shaping how the user encounters the Difficulty (D) turn-by-turn (through wording, framing, and pacing), without changing the structural Challenge Gap (\|D–C\|) but never replacing Capacity (C) or altering the structural gap itself.
 **Connection to Formula**
-Acts on the numerator indirectly by ensuring **Sₜ** remains functional, and on the denominator by preventing the interaction inside the ZPD from collapsing into ‘no challenge’ (sycophancy) or ‘overwhelm,’ while leaving the structural Challenge Gap (\|D–C\|) unchanged.
+Acts on the numerator indirectly by ensuring technical scaffolding remains functional, and prevents the interaction inside the ZPD from collapsing into ‘no challenge’ (sycophancy) or ‘overwhelm,’ while leaving the structural Challenge Gap (\|D–C\|) unchanged.
 FA does *not* create the challenge gap; it preserves its productivity.
 **Distinctions**
 - Not a global property of the AI or system; it is **local**, event-like, and per-utterance.
 - Insufficient on its own: without Systematic Competence and scaffolding (Sₑ × Sₜ), FA becomes noise or aggression.